prometheus-net/prometheus-net/README.md

 The library provides some metrics for ASP.NET Core applications:

-* Total number of 'in-flight' (currently executing) requests.
+* Number of HTTP requests in progress.
-* Total number of HTTP requests.
+* Total number of received HTTP requests.
 * Duration of HTTP requests.

 These metrics include labels for status code, HTTP method, ASP.NET Core Controller and ASP.NET Core Action.